chendaniely/chendaniely.github.io/_posts/2015-02-05-open-sourcing-a-python-project.md

 I had already been involved with
 [Software Carpentry (SWC)](http://software-carpentry.org/) for about 8
-months, so many of the concepts I just listed were not entirely foreign, just a matter of implementation.
-Thanks to a workshop by [Gabriel Perez-Giz](http://www.ccpp.nyu.edu/gabriel_perez-giz.html) at NYU earlier that summer, I took it upon myself to practice my EMACS and setup [elpy](https://github.com/jorgenschaefer/elpy) for my IDE.
+months when I started the project, so many of the concepts I just listed were not entirely foreign, just a matter of implementation.
+Thanks to a workshop by
+[Gabriel Perez-Giz](http://www.ccpp.nyu.edu/gabriel_perez-giz.html) at
+NYU earlier that summer, I took it upon myself to practice my EMACS and setup [elpy](https://github.com/jorgenschaefer/elpy) for my IDE.